 Thank you for your interest in Hungry Owl Project nesting boxes.
-We sell 4 types of nesting boxes, box plans (if you'd like to build your own) and have options to help you with just about every aspect of owl boxes: on-site consultations, box cleaning and complete management programs for vineyards, ranches, HOAs, schools, private residences.
-Additionally, we are non-profit.
+We sell four types of nesting boxes, box plans (if you'd like to build your own) and have options to help you with just about every aspect of owl boxes: on-site consultations, box cleaning and complete management programs for vineyards, ranches, HOAs, schools, private residences.
+Additionally, we are a non-profit.
 Your support to us, is support for owls and our shared environment.

 Owls do not build their own nests.
 Many owls simply use the old nests of hawks, ravens, and other birds.
 However, there are several species of owls that nest in cavities.
 Cavity nesting owls are the ones that can be attracted with nesting boxes.
 A nesting box can provide an excellent place to nest, especially with habitat loss diminishing the amount of safe, natural nesting sites available.
 Considering that a single Barn Owl family can consume up to 3,000 rodents in a 4 month breeding cycle, nesting boxes can be a win-win scenario for property owners and owls alike.